Warning: mysqli::mysqli(): (HY000/1049): Unknown database 'stats' in C:\inethome\indexlog.php on line 66

 I plan to have a web page outlining the concepts soon.

-Because of my IT and business education, I can analyze your business situation using design thinking, data-driven
+Because of my IT experience and business education, I can analyze your business situation using design thinking, data-driven

 analysis, diagram the competing forces and feedback loops, and attempt to help you determine why your business may at